alphacenturai/vscode-ec2-integration/Readme.md

 3. AWS CLI configured and ready to roll
 4. An SSH client that plays nice with OpenSSH
 5. Your personal SSH key pair (your digital ID badge)
-6. The `ssh-proxy-go` executable (our secret weapon, more on this later)
+6. The `ssm-proxy-go` executable (our secret weapon, more on this later)

 ## 🏗️ Let's Build This Thing